background

 In this post:

-You’ve probably already Googled “how to find decision makers” a dozen times, and every result gives you the same advice: use LinkedIn, try a database, look at the company’s About Us page, maybe attend a conference.
+Every result around the search term “how to find decision makers” gives the same advice: use LinkedIn, try a database, look at the company’s About Us page, and maybe attend a conference.

 Your sales reps are spending hours every week bouncing between LinkedIn Sales Navigator, Apollo, company websites, and spreadsheets trying to figure out who to contact at each target company.